Detrroit/AI_Companion/README.md

    - Copy the default configuration if needed
    - Initialize Git submodules
    - Start the AI Companion server
-3. Once running, open your browser and go to http://localhost:8000

 ### Option 2: Manual Installation